metablaster/WindowsFirewallRuleset/Readme/Regex.md

 and manipulate all regex matches however you like.

 NOTE: firewall rule examples here are shortened.\
-NOTE: regex examples may have space in the beginning or at the end, make sure to copy/paste right.
+NOTE: each regex includes a space at the end

-# Get -DisplayName parameter + initial space and it's value
+# Get -DisplayName parameter and it's value

 In bellow example multi cursor-ing all the matches in a script would allow to cut and paste all regex matches onto a second line by using CTRL + X, Down Arrow to move and CTRL + V.